-Should any concerns arise in relation to any child in relation to their safety and welfare ---- School will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare our schools will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.11 Online safety (including cyber crime)
+6.11 Online safety (including cyber-crime)

-<KCSIE 2023 Part 2 paragraphs 135 - 138 inclusive highlights key areas to consider, please include in online safety policy.>
+<KCSIE 2024 Part 2 paragraphs 137 highlights key areas to consider, please include in online safety policy.>

-AN Daras Trust take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the An Daras Trust online safety policy and the acceptable user policy for staff.
+An Daras schools take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to our online safety policy and the acceptable user policy for staff/pupils/parents/visitors along with our Code of Conduct for staff.